-- Students will be able to understand the basic principles of the physical sciences. - Demonstrate an understanding of the major concepts of differential and integrated calculus. - Prepare, write, document and describe a computer program. - Complete the general education courses in satisfaction of the associate degree requirements with a 70% or higher course average.
+- Students will be able to understand the basic principles of the physical sciences. - Demonstrate an understanding of the major concepts of differential and integrated calculus. - Prepare, write, document and describe a computer program.

 Students are required to fulfill the following requirements: